 Fundraising activities divert time, resources, intention and focus of individuals and groups from our primary purpose as stated in Tradition Five.
 Extraordinary time and energy are put into making events “successful” rather than purposeful.

 When fundraising generates monies, controversy results concerning “money, property or prestige”.
 The traditions are unequivocal about the danger to unity of these subjects.
 Prudent reserves may become inflated and committees dependent upon fundraising events are pressured to raise more funds for bigger and better events.
 This further leads us away from the spiritual focus of our fellowship and our primary purpose as stated in Tradition Five.

 Fundraising activities in meetings changes the atmosphere in meetings so necessary to our primary purpose of carrying the message to the newcomer.
-Intimidating, enthusiastic or manipulative sales behaviors are not supportive of our relationship to the newcomer.
+Intimidating, enthusiastic or manipulative sales behaviours are not supportive of our relationship to the newcomer.
 Inaccurate impressions of our program and purpose are made to newcomers and non-addict visitors.
 Some members of our fellowship will only attend some meetings if they can promote fundraising events, a significant diversion from our primary purpose.

 Fundraising diminishes individual member’s and group’s abilities to effect change or voice discontent with any committee by the practice of with holding funds from the “basket” or donations from the group.
 Committees are often substantially financed by fundraising allowing them to ignore any diminished funding from the “basket”.
 This principle created by our tradition’s founders is inherent in the 7th Tradition and is a right granted to individual members.